Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Do I need a paid Claude account to develop a Claude Connector?

-No. Use sunpeak to build and test your connector locally without any Claude account.
-The local simulator replicates Claude and ChatGPT runtimes on localhost.
-You only need a Claude account (any paid plan) when you want to connect your finished connector to a real Claude session.
+No. You can build and test your connector locally without any Claude account.
+Use a local MCP inspector to verify tool behavior and UI rendering.
+You only need a Claude account when you want to connect your finished connector to a real Claude session.

 How do I submit my connector to the Claude Connectors Directory?